 Human health is a dominant and unifying theme at King’s College London, which is internationally recognised for excellence in biomedical and health research and training.
 We have a distinguished history in biomedicine and continue to be at the centre of cutting-edge discovery and applied research.
 Innovation and cross-discipline collaboration are central to our postgraduate research programmes.
 We will challenge you to think critically, push boundaries and explore the unknown.

 The MRC Doctoral Training Partnership (MRC DTP) will award a number of fully-funded MRC postgraduate research studentships to support research and training in Biomedical and Translational Science.
+We offer two types of studentships:

 - a one-year MRes followed by a PhD (‘1+3’); or